aimms/documentation/deprecation-table.rst

 the desired behavior without using that feature because it might not be available in future versions.
 When possible, we add an End of Life to the feature as well; this is the date that the future is no longer available to the users.

-* Where possible, we provide alternatives?
+* Where possible, we provide alternatives

-* Support on Deprecated features is very limited, in most cases none ?
+* Support on Deprecated features is very limited, in most cases none

 .. note::